microsoft/playwright/docs/src/ci.md

 We run [our tests](https://github.com/microsoft/playwright/blob/master/.github/workflows/tests.yml) on GitHub Actions, across a matrix of 3 platforms (Windows, Linux, macOS) and 3 browsers (Chromium, Firefox, WebKit).

+Most environments for GitHub Actions come with preinstalled [Google Chrome & Microsoft Edge](./browsers.md#google-chrome--microsoft-edge).
+Find exact browser versions and more details for each environment [on this page](https://github.com/actions/virtual-environments).

 ### Docker

 We have a [pre-built Docker image](./docker.md) which can either be used directly, or as a reference to update your existing Docker definitions.